 Beauty Rediscovered and Heritage Preserved

-The end result of this impressive restoration work is a beautifully renewed Deco wallpaper velvet, which now adorns the wall of Bar Thalia in the Gothenburg City Theater.
-The golden sheen of the silk has been restored, the damage repaired, and the fabric, though fragile, now exudes its original elegance.
+The result of this impressive restoration work is a beautifully renewed Deco wallpaper velvet, which now adorns the wall of the Thalia Bar in the Gothenburg City Theater.
+The golden sheen of the silk has been restored, the damage repaired, and the fabric, although fragile, now exudes its original elegance.

 Looking beyond aesthetics, this restoration represents an act of preservation of the Gothenburg Theater’s cultural and historical heritage, which has helped to create an authentic environment true to the place’s origins.

-Deco velvet, a splendid fabric that has withstood the passage of decades, is now the star of a new chapter in the Theater’s history, reviving in Bar Thalia with all its majesty.
+Deco velvet, a splendid fabric that has withstood the passage of decades, is now the star of a new chapter in the Theater’s history, being revived in the Thalia Bar in all its majesty.

 Photos by Kalle Sanner and Studio Västsvensk Konservering